What is a Water Garden Pond?

 A Water Garden Pond is a pond built for the garden.
 It is designed with water plants, rocks, boulders, gravel, and waterfalls.
 When heavily planted with aquatic plants, and placed within a heavily planted landscape, a Water Garden Pond can have the appearance of "always being there", as if Mother Nature herself built it.

-A Water Garden Pond is easier to maintain than a lawn, but it is the most difficult of the three pond styles to maintain – mainly because of the pea gravel on the horizontal shelves.
+A Water Garden Pond is easier to maintain than a lawn, but it is the most difficult of the all pond styles to maintain - mainly because of the gravel on the horizontal shelves.

 Cleaning the pea gravel inside a Water Garden Pond requires a few steps.
 The gravel needs to be kept free of "sunken debris" with a long net or extension tongs.
 Secondly, the pea gravel should be "fluffed" with water pressure to dislodge any trapped debris.